-If you are one of those who frequently forget the water bottle to go training, read carefully what it implies for your body and your performance lack of hydration adequate.
+If you are one of those who frequently forget the water bottle to go training, read carefully what it means for your body and your performance lack of hydration adequate.

-Focusing on your health, in the following table we show you the Effects that cause the loss of water in the functioning of your body:
+Focusing on your health, in the following table we show you the effects that water loss produces in the functioning of your body:

 What happens to my body when it loses water?

-But in addition to these serious consequences, dehydration causes a decrease in sports performance, so that the loss of a 1% dehydration already represents a decrease of 5% of the yield and if we reach an 5% dehydration, the yield will be reduced by an 30%.
+But in addition to these serious consequences, dehydration causes a decrease in sports performance, so that the loss of a 1% dehydration already represents a 5% decrease in performance and if we reach 5% dehydration, the performance will be decreased by 30%.

 Source: Wilmore & Costill (1999)